DickinsonCollege/FarmData2/CONTRIBUTING.md

 Prompt responses to the maintainers are always appreciated and improve the chances that your pull request (possibly with revision) will be merged.

-## 14. Update you Pull Request as Necessary ##
+## 14. Update your Pull Request as Necessary ##

 If you received feedback on your pull request and changes were requested, you can update your pull request as follows:
   1. Make the requested changes in your local repository.
   2. Commit the changes to your feature branch.
   3. Push your feature branch to your `origin` repository on GitHub.

-When you commit and push changes to a feature branch for which a pull request has been the pushed changes are automatically a part of the pull request.
+When you commit and push changes to a feature branch for which a pull request has been created, the pushed changes are automatically a part of the pull request.
 There is no need to create a new pull request.

 ## 15. Delete Your Feature Branch ##